joel-beck/readnext/README.md

 This can be the Semanticscholar ID, Semanticscholar URL, Arxiv ID, or Arxiv URL of the paper.
 This argument is required and should be provided as a string.

+    **Term Definition**:
+    - The Semanticscholar *ID* is a 40-digit hexadecimal string at the end of the Semanticscholar URL after the last forward slash.
+    For example, the Semanticscholar ID for the URL `https://www.semanticscholar.org/paper/67c4ffa7f9c25e9e0f0b0eac5619070f6a5d143d` is `67c4ffa7f9c25e9e0f0b0eac5619070f6a5d143d`.
+    - The Arxiv *ID* is a 4-digit number followed by a dot followed by a 5-digit number at the end of the Arxiv URL after the last forward slash.
+    For example, the Arxiv ID for the URL `https://arxiv.org/abs/1234.56789` is `1234.56789`.

 - The language model choice for the Language Recommender, which is used to tokenize and embed the query paper's abstract.
 This argument is required and should be passed using the `LanguageModelChoice` Enum, which provides autocompletion for all eight available language models.